Last Updated on January 23, 2021 by Nazmin Sarker

 Steak or arm or blade pot roast: With the roast on a cutting board and using a fork to anchor the meat, cut between muscles and around bones.
 Carve one section a time, turning to cut across the grain of the meat.

 Cut the pieces into slices of desired thickness.
-Repeat with remaining sections of meat.
+Repeat with the remaining sections of meat.

 Tasty Beef Stew Recipe

-This slow-cooker rich beef stew recipe is flavored with oranges, red wine, and porcini mushroom.
+This veal stew recipe slow cooker rich beef stew recipe is flavored with oranges, red wine, and porcini mushroom.

 - 1 tbsp oil 15 g/